Frequently Asked Questions (FAQ)

 Provincial sport organizations are non-profit, volunteered-based organizations that are governed by the Society Act.
 Societies incorporated under the Act, are intended to be independent, democratic and self-governing organizations.
 Members have opportunities to vote on the rules and regulations that govern societies they belong to and organizations have processes to resolve disputes.

-If following the dispute resolution process you feel that you have not been given a fair and open opportunity to be heard, there is a second option available should both parties agree. viaSport offers facilitation services aimed at reaching agreement between parties.
+If following the dispute resolution process you feel that you have not been given a fair and open opportunity to be heard, there is a second option available should both parties agree. viaSport can connect you to facilitation services aimed at reaching agreement between parties.

 The fastest way to find a contact for a particular sport is to visit the viaSport website and look for the provincial sport organization links.
 Most teams, clubs, leagues and events are linked with provincial sport organizations.
 Many community-level sports are also run through schools and/or community recreation centres.
 Contact both for more information.